REGULATIONS

 ARTICLE 3: THE CHALLENGE

-3.1 The 360º The Challenge Gran Canaria is an individual, self-sufficiency challenge, with a high difficulty course.
+3.1 The 360º Challenge is an individual, self-sufficiency challenge, with a high difficulty course.

 3.2 It is intended to be completed before the time limit the organization will state.

-3.3 Participation in this challenge will be individual.
+3.3 Participation in this challenge will be strictly individual.

 3.4 Participants must master some necessary techniques to be accepted in the race: orientation, the capability of supporting drastic changes of weather conditions, ability to assist other runners in case of emergency, tolerance to fatigue and lack of sleep and food.